cooltimedia/cooltimedia/README.md

-- 👋 Hi, I’m Jair Poveda, I created @cooltimedia in 2016.
+👋 Hi, I’m Jair Poveda from Panama.
-- 👀 I’m interested in code.
-- 🌱 I’m currently learning python and django.
+🧑‍💻  Software Engineer and Entrepreneur.
+Founder - CEO of Cooltimedia.
+YLAI 2020 Alumnus 🇺🇸  | Live on Youtube every Thursday @7:30 pm from 🇵🇦

 <!---
 cooltimedia/cooltimedia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.